 Today, Emily is a writer, educator, and strategist.
 Her work asks, "How can we amplify women’s voices, young voices, and diverse voices?”, and "How can we foster empathy and engagement in new, institutional ways?"
 Emily currently consults for INN (formerly the Investigative News Network), a consortium of 160 public service newsrooms nationwide including the Center for Public Integrity, Mother Jones, New America Media, and the Texas Tribune.
 She's also worked with Hispanic Communications Network, the nation’s largest proprietary informational Spanish-language radio network.
 With over 270 affiliated radio stations, their daily and weekly radio programming reaches 13 million listeners every week.

 Over the course of her career, Emily has helped nonprofits foster story-driven youth and community development from Los Angeles to Chicago to Miami to Washington, D.C., and New York.
 She's also done this work in four countries in Latin America.
-In total, Emily has raised ten million dollars from groups such as the John S. and James L. Knight Foundation, the William and Flora Hewlett Foundation, the Ashoka Innovation Fund, the California Endowment, the Kresge Foundation, YCombinator, the Rockefeller Brothers Fund, and sixty other funders.
+In total, Emily has raised twelve million dollars from groups such as the John S. and James L. Knight Foundation, the William and Flora Hewlett Foundation, the Ashoka Innovation Fund, the California Endowment, the Kresge Foundation, YCombinator, the Rockefeller Brothers Fund, and sixty other funders.
 A total of four client projects of hers have been recognized by the Obamas.

 Emily’s original essays, reporting, and cultural criticism have been published by national wire services and by Harvard University and New York University journals.
 For five years, she ran her own blog, Castiza Notebooks, where she published over one hundred pieces on arts, culture, aesthetics, politics, race, gender, race and identity.
 Emily has spoken about the civic engagement of mixed-race youth on ABC News with Diane Sawyer and FOX News.
 (Emily is of mixed Irish and Nicaraguan descent.)
-She helped produce the Emmy-nominated joint MSNBC-Voto Latino television special Beyond Borders, has produced press conferences on Capitol Hill, and helped generate coverage of youth-oriented media campaigns on CNN and in the Associated Press.
+She helped produce the Emmy-nominated joint MSNBC-Voto Latino television special Beyond Borders, has produced bipartisan press conferences on Capitol Hill, and helped generate coverage of youth-oriented media campaigns on CNN and in the Associated Press.

 Emily has taught writing and communications to a wide range of learners, from middle schoolers through adults.
 She is the author of an educational play seen by 4,000 D.C. public school students, and also of a proprietary grantwriting workshop she’s given at 1776 and the Advocacy Project in Washington, DC.
 Emily is also the recipient of a Jessica Jennifer Cohen Foundation fellowship for international service learning with the Sao Paulo, Brazil office of Harvard University’s David Rockefeller Center for Latin American Studies.